Comparison·Jun 15, 2026·12 min read

 The third structural difference is time to first decision.
 Enterprise originations platforms are sold with implementation services.
 The services partner does discovery, translates the existing credit policy into the platform's policy language, integrates the data sources, runs UAT, and trains the team.
 Months, sometimes more than a year.

 Floowed is sold without implementation services.
-The Decisioning Canvas is the implementation.
+The Decisioning Engine is the implementation.
 The credit officer writes the first policy directly, in plain English, the same week the trial starts.
 The 40+ integrations with LMS, bureaus, KYC, and banking are pre-built.
 The first decision happens in days.

 Which buyer should pick which

 If you are a tier-one bank or a large established lender with a risk-engineering team, a multi-quarter deployment window, and a six-figure budget, GDS Link is on your shortlist.
 So are CRIF, Provenir, and FICO Originations Manager.
 We do not chase that segment.
-The audit happily acknowledges who owns it.

 Frequently asked questions